-If you have a humidifier or dehumidifier system, you’ll see this setting to adjust the humidity level and set a schedule.
+If you have a humidifier or dehumidifier system, you’ll find this setting to adjust the humidity level and set a schedule.

 Humidifier and dehumidifier systems can be noisy.
 So you may want to set a Quiet Time schedule during times when you don’t want the system to interrupt your sleep.

 Note: Quiet Time will only affect humidification or dehumidification.
 It will not impact fans used during heating and cooling.

 To set Quiet Time:

-- If you haven't done so yet, select Set Humidity to see the Quiet Time option.
+- If you haven't done so yet, select Set Humidity to find the Quiet Time option.
 Turn the ring to set the humidity level and press the ring to confirm.

 - Select Humidifier or Dehumidifier again.

 - Select Quiet Time.

-- Enter the time frame that you don't want the humidifier/dehumidifier system to run.
+- Enter the time frame that you don't want the humidifier or dehumidifier system to run.

 - Select Quiet Time on.

 - Select Done.

 Note: In the Nest app, humidifier and dehumidifier are found in Settings your thermostat Humidifier or Dehumidifier.
 You'll need to tap the Limit switch to turn Quiet Time on.

 The Pro Setup option should only be used by a professional installer.
 Be careful adjusting settings in this menu.
 Incorrect Pro settings can damage your system and your Nest thermostat.
-Follow the link below for more information.
+Refer to the link below for more information.

 If there’s an issue with your thermostat or system after installation or your system needs servicing, select this option to view your Pro’s contact information.
 You can remove the information at any time.

-If your installer didn’t enter their information or you performed the installation yourself, you can always find a Nest Pro near you with our online Pro finder.
+If your installer didn’t enter their information or you performed the installation yourself, you can always find a local pro near you.

-Your Nest Pro installer can store their contact information by entering their 6-digit Pro ID here.
+Your pro installer can store their contact information by entering their 6-digit Pro ID here.

 You can check the current software version installed on your Nest thermostat and update it.